 Digital reading and underserved communities

-The first part of the project focuses on gender equality and digital reading, bringing together experts on gender equality with stakeholders and policymakers to work on identifying measures to ensure that future provision is focused on sustainable solutions and building resilient reading cultures and communities.
+The first part of the project focused on gender equality and digital reading, bringing together experts on gender equality with stakeholders and policymakers to work on identifying measures to ensure that future provision is focused on sustainable solutions and building resilient reading cultures and communities.